 Next is a section on "Ways of reading", which analyses core horror and fantasy texts together and provides a overview of a number of more theoretical approaches via chapters such as "Structuralism" by Brian Attebery and "Reading the slipstream" by Gregory Frost.

 This looks in fresh ways at the fantasy and horror canon in chapters such as "Quest fantasies" by WA Senior and "Magical realism" by Sharon Sieber.

 The variety in the structure of the three sections was an excellent decision.
 The book is helpful for devoted fans of horror and fantasy wishing to reflect upon the theories and themes of some of their favourite authors and to inform and deepen their enjoyment.

 The index presents an illustrious array of many of the best-known names in horror and fantasy today.
 It showed time and again in the quality of the writing, the thoughtfulness of presentation and in the completeness of the choice of books under discussion.

 A canon is well on the way to being formalised in horror and fantasy.
 This is happening courtesy of a mixture of scholarly articles and essays, 'zine and blog articles from working writers and reviewers, and via online communities and discussion boards.

 It is absolutely the essence of horror and fantasy that fans matter and popular choice counts.
 This book did an excellent job of asserting a voice within the first of these three media, with a respect for the other aspects of horror and fantasy criticism that was very welcome.

 Many thanks for reading my review of The Cambridge Companion to Fantasy Literature edited by Edward James and Farah Mendelsohn.
 The comments section is open.
-See you on Monday.

-Or you might like to take a look at my article about how old sins cast long shadows in the fantasy fiction of David Gemmell here.
+Or you might like to take a look at my article about how old sins cast long shadows in the fantasy fiction of David Gemmell.